5 Mistakes New ESL Teachers ALWAYS Make

 In a real ESL classroom, students may be shy, tired, confused, energetic, distracted, nervous, or far more capable than they first appear.
 New teachers need practical classroom strategies, not just teaching terminology.

 This is why hands-on TESOL training is so valuable.
-It helps you practise giving instructions, managing activities, correcting errors, adapting lessons, and building rapport with learners before you are expected to do it all on your own.
+It helps you practise giving instructions, managing activities, correcting errors, adapting lessons, and building rapport before you are expected to do it all alone.

 At Inspire Training & Development, the focus is on practical TESOL training that helps you build real classroom confidence and become an internationally certified ESL teacher.
 You learn how to teach, not just what to teach.